Pricehare/blog/_posts/2015-10-09-introduction.md

 image: welcome.png
 ---

-One thing everyone has been saying to me for a long time is 'you should right a blog about this stuff', so I finally have.
+One thing everyone has been saying to me for a long time is 'you should write a blog about this stuff', so I finally have.
 This blog will cover all the money saving advice I can think of.

 The first tip I have is to use [Pricehare](http://pricehare.com)!